nrfconnect/sdk-nrf/samples/zigbee/ncp/README.rst

 The :ref:`Zigbee <ug_zigbee>` NCP sample demonstrates the usage of Zigbee's :ref:`ug_zigbee_platform_design_ncp_details` architecture.

 Together with the source code from `ZBOSS NCP Host`_, you can use this sample to create a complete and functional Zigbee device.
-For example, as shown in the `Testing`_ scenario, you can program a development kit with the NCP sample and bundle it with the light control application on the NCP host processor.
+For example, as shown in the `Testing`_ scenario, you can program a development kit with the NCP sample and bundle it with the simple gateway application on the NCP host processor.

-You can then use this sample together with the :ref:`Zigbee network coordinator <zigbee_network_coordinator_sample>` and the :ref:`Zigbee light bulb <zigbee_light_bulb_sample>` to set up a basic Zigbee network.
+You can then use this sample together with the :ref:`Zigbee light bulb <zigbee_light_bulb_sample>` to set up a basic Zigbee network.

 Requirements
 ************